 To assist in this process, ESCCAP has created guidelines which provide comprehensive information on the diverse companion animal parasite spectrum across Europe.

-Various guidelines for treatment and control of parasitic infections in companion animals have been implemented in other countries such as USA by organizations such as CAPC (Companion Animal Parasite Council).
+Various guidelines for treatment and control of parasitic infections in companion animals have been implemented in other countries such as USA by organisations such as CAPC (Companion Animal Parasite Council).

 Please click here to view the latest guideline maps